AdobeDocs/experience-manager-cloud-service.pt-BR/help/assets/add-assets.md

 <!-- #ENGCHECK do we support pausing?
 I couldn't get pause to show with 1.5GB upload....
 If not, this should be removed#

    You can pause the uploading of large assets (greater than 500 MB) and resume it later from the same page.
-Tap the **[!UICONTROL Pause]** icon beside progress bar that appears when an upload starts.
+Select the **[!UICONTROL Pause]** icon beside progress bar that appears when an upload starts.

    The size above which an asset is considered a large asset is configurable.
 For example, you can configure the system to consider assets above 1000 MB (instead of 500 MB) as large assets.
 In this case, **[!UICONTROL Pause]** appears on the progress bar when assets of size greater than 1000 MB are uploaded.